strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 - All recovered CYCLOPS gadgets.

 Consequence:
 - If the BOOTY ritual is disrupted, BOOTY's old god becomes more restless and shifts more of its focus to our time.
+Otherwise, the island will be submerged into the sea.
 - If Jepstein is killed, Big Hollywood will go after those responsible.
 - If Prince Andrew is killed, the succession of the crown of the British Empire will be in flux leading to a splintering of the empire and warring factions.